 Or will you jump on 8.1 right away because of one of the many newly added features?

-You can let us know your thoughts via the “leave a reply” form at the bottom of this page.
+You can let us know your thoughts via the “post a comment or question” link below.

 Sponsor and Advertise: Get your product or service in front of our 70K followers while also supporting independent automation journalism by sponsoring or advertising with us!
 Learn more in our Media Guide here, or contact us using this form or by calling our office at 413-749-4300.

 - Interviewing Marc LeVine on Job Skills Needed in Industrial Automation (P108) - June 30, 2022